 Pros and cons of a roofless dentures

 There are several pros and cons to palateless dentures.
-You should consult with a dental provider or prosthodontist before making this decision, as your bone level has a lot to do with how well roofless dentures will work for you.
+You should consult with a dental provider or prosthodontist before making this decision, as your bone level significantly affects how well roofless dentures will work for you.

-An upper denture without palatewill be more comfortable and feel like your natural teeth.
-They can also increase your ability to taste, which allows you to enjoy food.
-Patients who have a sensitive gag reflex may not do well with a traditional denture, but can often tolerate a roofless denture.
+An upper denture without a palate will be more comfortable and feel like your natural teeth.
+They can also enhance your ability to taste, allowing you to savor food more fully.
+Patients with a sensitive gag reflex may not do well with traditional dentures, but can often tolerate a roofless denture.

 The biggest con of a maxillary horseshoe denture is the decreased level of security and stability.
-Unless you use implants to help retain the denture, you will likely need to use denture adhesive to get them to stay in place.
+Unless you use implants to help retain the denture, you will likely need to use denture adhesive to keep it in place.
 Even with adhesive, they can be dislodged during eating.

 • More comfortable